Love the convenience of city living, but not the lack of privacy? Move over fences – because the best plants for privacy screening are right here!

 The Best Plants for Hedges

 Not much cuter in the landscaping world than a nicely pruned hedge placed around the perimeter of a yard.
 Hedges are the first step in making your yard feel more private – and more cozy.
-Here are three super popular choices!
+Below you’ll find three super popular choices!

 A cherry laurel hedge.